After another dud of a hostel I slunk out of it at 11am to head over to my new hostel.

 My first thought was maybe I could switch up the order I did things and, since I was already in Eastern Europe, just fly from Poland to Romania and head through the 5 countries I was going to do here in the east and then fly over to the UK in a couple of months.

-Sure, I’d be throwing away a couple of non-refundable Ryanair flights I had already booked but, then again, I wouldn’t have to criss-cross the country 2 more times.
+Sure, I’d be throwing away a couple of non-refundable Ryanair flights I had already booked but, then again, I wouldn’t have to criss-cross the continent 2 more times.

 There was also the possibility of flying from Warsaw to Paris for a week and then keeping the rest of the trip the same as I would head to the UK and then fly back to Eastern Europe to finish off the trip.